• Skip to primary navigation

 Cuisine: Mexican, Tex-Mex

-Keyword: beans, CInco de Mayo, comfort food, dairy free, egg free, healthy, Mexican, slow cooker, vegan, vegetarian
+Keyword: beans, CInco de Mayo, comfort food, dairy free, healthy, Mexican, slow cooker, vegan, vegetarian

 Prep Time: 10 minutes minutes